-ZenBase is a light-weight online data management and application builder for non-technical people such as sales staff, customer service reps, accountants etc, and technical people alike.
+ZenBase is a light-weight online data management and application builder for non-coders such as sales staff, customer service reps, accountants etc, and technical people alike.
 It provides the tools for users to create powerful online applications quickly through its simple user interface.

 Navigate your web browser to ZenBase login and use the login credentials created during signing up:

 ZenBase can be used to either manage existing applications or to create and manage new applications.
-If you logged in for the first time, you will be able to create your first ZenBase database application.
+If you logged in for the first time, you will be able to create your first ZenBase database application in the dashboard.

 To create a new application, navigate to the application section (click “Applications” from the top menu and then click “Create Application“).
 You will now see all applications in your account (or none if there aren’t any applications created yet).

-Application name does not allow space or any special characters such as @,# \ etc.
+Note that application name should not allow space or any special characters such as @,# \ etc.

 To create a new table, click “Add Table” button, or the button with the white “+” in front of your table tabs at the bottom of the window (in the bottom left corner).
 If you’re not seeing this button, this means you don’t have permission to create new tables and you should contact the application’s administrator.